Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker AI used to love swimming before her diagnosis and then found after having got an fnd, she wasn't able to swim.
+Speaker ASo Catherine used to be able to love swimming before her diagnosis and then phoned after having got an fnd.

-Speaker ABut once you put her in her tail, she's like a fish to water.
+Speaker AShe wasn't able to swim, but once you put her in her tail, she's like a fish to water.

 Speaker AYeah, of course.